 Be Open to Criticism and Growth

 I love how the Greyfriars team in the UK works – not only are they team orientated, they guide and learn from one another continually.
-The hydrotherapist speaks to the behaviorist, the behaviorist consults with the physiotherapist and they all involve the veterinarian.
+The hydrotherapist speaks to the behaviourist, the behaviourist consults with the physiotherapist and they all involve the veterinarian.
 It’s a great system, and it shows in their results.
 We should consult with all members of the healthcare team regularly, gaining and giving as much information as possible.
-A behaviorist may see something in a video that you miss, suggesting an adaptation to an exercise that will improve your outcome.
+A behaviourist may see something in a video that you miss, suggesting an adaptation to an exercise that will improve your outcome.
 The same can be said for a veterinarian, a physiotherapist, a trainer, a farrier … If we open ourselves up to the opinions and criticisms of others, our growth, and our successful outcomes, will skyrocket!

 I realize that research is rarely perfect – we never have a 100% controlled environment in real life, and this may cause us to question some of our findings.
 But we do need to engage with the questions being asked and the answers being gained, both our own and those of others.
 Only by immersing ourselves in the process of sharing and gaining knowledge will we grow this fascinating field, and refine and improve the treatments we’re able to give our patients.